ngweimeng/NavigatorGPT/README.md

 # COLREG-GPT

 COLREG-GPT is an interactive application designed to assist mariners in refreshing their knowledge of the International Regulations for Preventing Collisions at Sea (COLREGs).
-Powered by state-of-the-art language models and vector search technology, COLREG-GPT answers queries related to maritime navigation rules to aid in the study and understanding of COLREGs.
+Powered by gpt3.5 language models and vector search, COLREG-GPT answers queries related to maritime navigation rules to aid in the study and understanding of COLREGs.

 ## Features